keboola/developers-docs/cli/commands/sync/init/index.md

 The other branches will still exist, but they will be invisible in the CLI.
 ?
 Allowed project's branches: only main branch

-The directory structure can optionally contain object IDs.
-Example:
-- path with IDs:    83065-dev-branch/writer/keboola.wr-db-snowflake/power-bi/rows/orders
-- path without IDs: dev-branch/writer/keboola.wr-db-snowflake/power-bi/rows/orders
-?
-Do you want to include object IDs in directory structure?
-No Created metadata directory ".keboola".
+Created metadata directory ".keboola".
 Created manifest file ".keboola/manifest.json".
 Created file ".env.local" - it contains the API token, keep it local and secret.
 Created file ".env.dist" - an ".env.local" template.
 Created file ".gitignore" - to keep ".env.local" local.

-The directory structure can optionally contain object IDs.
-Example:
-- path with IDs:    83065-dev-branch/writer/keboola.wr-db-snowflake/734333057-power-bi/rows/734333064-orders
-- path without IDs: dev-branch/writer/keboola.wr-db-snowflake/power-bi/rows/orders
 ?
-Do you want to include object IDs in directory structure?
-No ?
 Generate workflows files for GitHub Actions?
 No

 Init done.
 Running pull.